-Foundational elements of the aquatic foodchain, phytoplankton are a category of plankton, microscopic organisms which are unable to swim against the current and float around in the upper region of water bodies.
+Foundational elements of the aquatic foodchain, marine phytoplankton are a category of plankton, microscopic organisms which are unable to swim against the current and float around in the upper region of water bodies.
 Inhabiting either salt or freshwater, plankton are and are defined more by their ecological niche rather than any shared characteristics.
 Plankton might include bacteria, archae, algae, protozoa and even drifting creatures like jellyfish.
 Some creatures (known as meroplankton) are categorised as plankton for the early part of their lifeycle (larval forms of sea urchins, sea stars etc) but then, as adults, take up residence on the seafloor.

 What’s the difference between phytoplankton and zooplankton?